 - 1. Help with growth and development of students. - 2.
 Provide consistency and communicate goals to future members. - 3.
 Assist in the area of program content and purpose. - 4.
 Be knowledgeable of the guidelines and procedures of sports clubs. - 5.
 Offer assistance in managing a club budget. - 6.
-Oversee generation of funds. - 7.
-Supervise fundraising events if necessary. - 8.
+Supervise fundraising events if necessary. - 7.
 Ensure clubs abide by university policies and procedures